pudly/schmopera-hugo/content/articles/the-tfco-kicks-off-with-tolkien.md

 date = "2016-05-25T21:04:00+01:00"
 lastmod = "2016-05-26T13:03:00+01:00"
 publishDate = "2016-05-26T12:56:00+01:00"
-short_description = "David Day, author of A Tolkien Bestiary, will give a talk and discussion about the fantasy worlds of King Arthur and J. R. R. Tolkien's The Hobbit.
+short_description = "David Day, author of A Tolkien Bestiary, will give a talk and discussion about the fantasy worlds of King Arthur and J. R. R. Tolkien&#039;s The Hobbit.
 Also on the docket are sneak peeks of two operas for young people, coming up later in the TFCO line-up, The Sword in the Schoolyard and The Hobbit, both by Canadian composer Dean Burry (The Brothers Grimm, The Bremen Town Musicians)." slug = "the-tfco-kicks-off-with-tolkien" title = "The TFCO kicks off with Tolkien"
 +++